Strasburg fires gem for MLB-best 14th win, Nats rout Dodgers

 TRAINER’S ROOM

-Dodgers: Valuable utilityman Kiké Hernández (left wrist) will likely be placed on the injured list Monday, according to manager Dave Roberts.
+Dodgers: Valuable utilityman Kike Hernandez (left wrist) will likely be placed on the injured list Monday, according to manager Dave Roberts.
 “He’s still in pain.
 It’s getting better, but the IL is probably inevitable,” Roberts said.

 Nationals: RHP Max Scherzer felt “ornery” and “a little frustrated” after an MRI revealed a mid-back strain Friday, according to Martinez.
-Scherzer’s status for his next scheduled start Tuesday against Atlanta remained unclear.
+Scherzer is scheduled start Tuesday against Atlanta, but Martinez said it was unlikely that he will.
 “I want to make sure that he is 100 percent,” Martinez said.
 “We need Max to be 100 percent to get us through the next few months.
-He’s got to prove to us that he is that.”
+He’s got to prove to us that he is that.” … 1B Matt Adams had a sore right foot after getting hit by a pitch in the second inning.
+He stayed in the game to run the bases before getting tagged out at home.
+Martinez said swelling in Adams’ foot made it hard to read the X-rays.
+Adams will undergo another round of X-rays Monday.

 UP NEXT